open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 * :code:`states.npy`:  numpy array of *N* 16-bit integers, indicating ON (+CH_number) and OFF (-CH_number) states

-* :code:`sample_numbers.npy` Contains *N* 64-bit integers indicating the sample number of each event since the start of acquisition
+* :code:`sample_numbers.npy` Contains *N* 64-bit integers indicating the sample number of each event since the start of acquisition. **Note:** This file was called :code:`timestamps.npy` in GUI version 0.5.X.
+To avoid ambiguity, "sample numbers" always refer to integer sample index values starting in version 0.6.0.

-* :code:`timestamps.npy` Contains *N* 64-bit floats indicating representing the global timestamp of each event in seconds relative to the start of the Record Node's main data stream (assuming this stream was synchronized before starting recording)
+* :code:`timestamps.npy` Contains *N* 64-bit floats indicating representing the global timestamp of each event in seconds relative to the start of the Record Node's main data stream (assuming this stream was synchronized before starting recording). **Note:** This file did not exist in GUI version 0.5.X.
+Synchronized (float) timestamps for events first became available in version 0.6.0.

 * :code:`full_words.npy`: Contains *N* 64-bit integers containing the "TTL word" consisting of the current state of *all* lines when the event occurred